daaf/derekfarr/content/docs/articles/wireguard-remote-access.md

     ListenPort = 51820
     PrivateKey = serverprivatekey
     ```
     * `Address`: An IP address and subnet for the server's interface on Wireguard's virtual network.
-It shouldn't overlap with any subnet in use on the server's LAN.
-In this simple use case with only two peers, the interface's subnet consists of a single IP address.
+It shouldn't overlap with any subnet in use on the server's <abbr title="Local Area Network">LAN</abbr>.
+In this basic use case with only two peers, the interface's subnet consists of a single IP address.
     * `ListenPort`: The port the interface is listening on.
     * `PrivateKey`: The **server** private key you generated in [_Generate the server and client keys_](#generate-the-server-and-client-keys).